-Change as a viable solution for organizational growth, survivaland successin the organizational development literature, this has been supported by many considerable amount of researcher, (Lines, 2004).
-Constant change is needed in the organization to be able to adapt to theirenvironment, which is a continuous threats to the organization by outwardly stick to a systems theory view, whereby anoften hostile and dynamic environment poses continuous threats to organizations (Hirsch and De Soucey, 2006).
-By means of holding to the competition, aknowable effort on goal of change is rising in productivity and efficiency, (Burke, 2002).
-Biggerorganizations decided to put in real rebuilding processes, which always have a definite impact on most of their employees due to littleefforts in reorganizationalthat areusuallycommon environment at work (Weick and Quinn, 1999).
+Change as a viable solution for organizational growth, survivaland success in the organizational development literature, this has been supported by many considerable amount of researcher,(1).
+Constant change is needed in the organization to be able to adapt to their environment, which is a continuous threats to the organization by outwardly stick to a systems theory view, whereby an often hostile and dynamic environment poses continuous threats to organizations (2).
+By means of holding to the competition, a knowable effort on goal of change is rising in productivity and efficiency, (3).
+Bigger organizations decided to put in real rebuilding processes, which always have a definite impact on most of their employees due to little efforts in reorganizational that are usually common environment at work (4).

 Literature also gives proves that changes in organization, either unplanned or planned act as a way of problems to the employees due to the source that there is no certainty of connection between them regardless of whether change in the organizational is necessary for organizational growth or not.
-Fear of job loss between employeesmay lead to uncertainty in the organizational environment (Berntson et al., 2006).
-Most times when employees are ready to see to the organizational situation in term of changing that occur, such changes in theorganization can be welcomed (Ashford, 1988), With fewer job opportunities it may be considered a threat in economies (Armknecht and Early, 1972), and job insecurity perception.
+Fear of job loss between employees maylead to uncertainty in the organizational environment(5).
+Most times when employees are ready to see to the organizational situation in term of changing that occur, such changes in the organization can be welcomed (6), with fewer job opportunities it may be considered a threat in economies (7), and job insecurity perception.
 A change in the organization is an initiative necessary for the achievement of the change and employees perception toward their feeling during the change.
-Common important factors necessary for support for the employee in achievement of change initiatives is commitment, Herscovitch and Meyer (2002).
+Common important factors necessary for support for the employee in achievement of change initiatives is commitment, (8).